Editorial Policies

 1.1 Publication Decision

 The editor of the Jurnal Ilmiah Farmako Bahari is responsible for deciding which of the articles submitted to the journal should be accepted for publication.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.
-The journal used Viper Plagiarism Scanner to detect the possibilities of plagiarism in the manuscript.
+The journal used Turnitin to detect the possibilities of plagiarism in the manuscript.

 1.2 Fair play